ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Understanding Function vs Class Components in ReactJS: What You Need to Know - <a href="https://medium.com/@tungpham42/understanding-function-vs-class-components-in-reactjs-what-you-need-to-know-f375dbbb27a3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced RTK Query: Transform Response, Query Lifecycle, and Optimistic Updates - <a href="https://medium.com/@jajibhee/advanced-rtk-query-transform-response-query-lifecycle-and-optimistic-updates-70ff06fc61c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Phạm Tùng`**
+✍️ **posted by `Bashir Jaji`**

-<blockquote>ReactJS is a flexible JavaScript library for building user interfaces.
+<blockquote>RTK Query’s advanced features give you fine-grained control over data fetching, caching, and UI updates.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How JavaScript's Imports Work in React Server Components - <a href="https://javascript.plainenglish.io/how-javascripts-imports-work-in-react-server-components-be7bcaa948fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build a admin dashboard panel in Reactjs, step by step with source code - <a href="https://javascript.plainenglish.io/how-to-build-a-admin-dashboard-panel-in-reactjs-step-by-step-with-source-code-f624b5b9f7dd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Rowsan`**

-<blockquote>If you’ve been working with React recently, you’ve probably heard about Server Components — one of the most significant architectural…
+<blockquote>Introduction
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-My Mphasis Interview Experience | Senior Frontend Developer (React.js) - <a href="https://medium.com/@ranjanvist/my-mphasis-interview-experience-senior-frontend-developer-react-js-11cc0f84935b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Out a Next.js Blog using AWS S3, MDX, React, and Supabase - <a href="https://blog.stackademic.com/building-out-a-next-js-blog-using-aws-s3-mdx-react-and-supabase-c68f5d02e9f6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ranjan Kumar Mishra`**
+✍️ **posted by `Abdullah Muhammad`**

-<blockquote>🛠️ L1: Machine Coding — JavaScript
+<blockquote>Basic understanding of MDX, Next.js, and React.js will be sufficient for working through the contents of this article.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>4.
-We Don’t Need More Frameworks — We Need Better Developers - <a href="https://medium.com/@kansalharshit84/we-dont-need-more-frameworks-we-need-better-developers-a6c9ff16eb62?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Suffering with useEffect: The Definitive Guide to Dependencies in React - <a href="https://medium.com/@duduHonorato/stop-suffering-with-useeffect-the-definitive-guide-to-dependencies-in-react-99557889d309?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Dot Net`**
+✍️ **posted by `Eduardo Honorato`**

-<blockquote>Why jumping on the latest stack is ruining modern software
+<blockquote>The useEffect hook is one of React’s most powerful—and misunderstood—tools.
+When misused, it can lead to unexpected side effects, infinite…
 Continue reading on Medium »</blockquote>

 <h3>5.
-I have outlined a sample React TSX Component for Beginners. - <a href="https://medium.com/@ByteCodeBlogger/i-have-outlined-a-sample-react-tsx-component-for-beginners-74e322629d7f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to Scalable Next.js Architecture - <a href="https://medium.com/@melvinmps11301/the-complete-guide-to-scalable-next-js-architecture-21b5d44a6286?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Full Stack Developer`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>I did this at work, for my junior while teaching her, and I thought let me publish it.
-It might help someone.
+<blockquote>Introduction: Why Architecture Matters from Day One
 Continue reading on Medium »</blockquote>

 <h3>6.
-Supercharge Your React App: Mastering Code Splitting and Dynamic Imports  - <a href="https://medium.com/@theNewGenCoder/supercharge-your-react-app-mastering-code-splitting-and-dynamic-imports-a7033d8d0c47?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Build-First Approach: How to Become a 10x React Developer - <a href="https://medium.com/@hritvikom/the-build-first-approach-how-to-become-a-10x-react-developer-95b6ba4366f7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Scripting Soul`**

-<blockquote>Unlock lightning-fast performance and efficient loading with these advanced techniques 🏇
+<blockquote>Build faster, think clearer, and ship with confidence.
+Discover the mindset shift that separates good devs from unstoppable ones.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Why You Should Use Zustand Over Redux in 2025 (with Real Code Examples) - <a href="https://medium.com/@prashantkhatiwada554/why-you-should-use-zustand-over-redux-in-2025-with-real-code-examples-197b670c3f54?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashantkhatiwada`**

+<blockquote>Forget boilerplate and unnecessary complexity.
+Zustand offers a simpler, faster way to manage state in modern React apps — here’s why it’s…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Fabric Video Editor: Part 2 — Going Beyond Rectangles - <a href="https://medium.com/@hamza201001/fabric-video-editor-part-2-going-beyond-rectangles-6309989a37c7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Out a Next.js Blog using AWS S3, MDX, React, and Supabase - <a href="https://blog.stackademic.com/building-out-a-next-js-blog-using-aws-s3-mdx-react-and-supabase-c68f5d02e9f6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hamza Ijaz`**
+✍️ **posted by `Abdullah Muhammad`**

-<blockquote>This article is a continuation of our series on building a video editor with Fabric.js.
-If you’re just joining us, I highly recommend…
+<blockquote>Basic understanding of MDX, Next.js, and React.js will be sufficient for working through the contents of this article.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-Avoiding Hydration Errors in Next.js: Secure API Key Management for OpenAI - <a href="https://medium.com/@cjun1775/avoiding-hydration-errors-in-next-js-secure-api-key-management-for-openai-5c5fe5e142af?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to Scalable Next.js Architecture - <a href="https://medium.com/@melvinmps11301/the-complete-guide-to-scalable-next-js-architecture-21b5d44a6286?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dennis Cha`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>When building a DALL·E image generator using OpenAI’s API in a Next.js app, I ran into a frustrating hydration error:
+<blockquote>Introduction: Why Architecture Matters from Day One
 Continue reading on Medium »</blockquote>

 <h3>3.
-How JavaScript's Imports Work in React Server Components - <a href="https://javascript.plainenglish.io/how-javascripts-imports-work-in-react-server-components-be7bcaa948fa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Uncovered: 10 Things You Should Know as a Next.js Developer - <a href="https://medium.com/@dev.nutanmishra/uncovered-10-things-you-should-know-as-a-next-js-developer-dd41f40afe3e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Nutan Mishra`**

-<blockquote>If you’ve been working with React recently, you’ve probably heard about Server Components — one of the most significant architectural…
+<blockquote>If you’re diving into the world of Next.js, chances are you’ve already experienced the joy of server-side rendering, built-in routing, and…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Beyond REST: Building Real-time Collaborative Web Apps with Next.js, WebSockets, and the Edge - <a href="https://medium.com/@divyanshsharma0631/beyond-rest-building-real-time-collaborative-web-apps-with-next-js-websockets-and-the-edge-67d90a9f357c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Week 0: Architecting a Next-Gen Collaborative Docs App - <a href="https://medium.com/@chitwan001/week-0-architecting-a-next-gen-collaborative-docs-app-3ffdbf31a14a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divyansh Sharma`**
+✍️ **posted by `Chitwan`**

-<blockquote>The web is no longer just about static pages or simple CRUD operations.
-Users expect instant, seamless interaction.
-They want to edit…
+<blockquote>Building a next-gen collaborative docs platform from the ground up, featuring real-time multi-user editing and seamless offline support.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Hidden API Killer: Why Your Browser Is Secretly Doubling Your Requests - <a href="https://medium.com/@daggieblanqx/the-hidden-api-killer-why-your-browser-is-secretly-doubling-your-requests-8cbc2c9eeb7c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Setting Up a Shared Tailwind UI Library with Nx Monorepo - <a href="https://medium.com/@isaias.fran/setting-up-a-shared-tailwind-ui-library-with-nx-monorepo-b7d1661b9cb8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daggie Blanqx`**
+✍️ **posted by `isaias Francisco`**

-<blockquote>Hidden in your beautiful frontend code, your browser is secretly negotiating behind your back; wasting bandwidth, adding latency, and…
+<blockquote>In this guide, we’ll walk through how to create a monorepo using Nx that contains multiple apps (e.g.,
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js Client-side Navigation Tidbit: useRouter vs window.location.href - <a href="https://madacode.medium.com/next-js-client-side-navigation-tidbit-userouter-vs-window-location-href-ad6655e013e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Build a Stunning E-commerce Dashboard with Next.js and ShadCN UI - <a href="https://medium.com/@paulotokolo/how-to-build-a-stunning-e-commerce-dashboard-with-next-js-and-shadcn-ui-e8d2368260e0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Madacode`**
+✍️ **posted by `Paul Caleb Otokolo`**

-<blockquote>Turning left and right, here and there, with memories intact or perfectly clean slate it’s all perfectly possible here.
+<blockquote>This tutorial will guide you through creating a stunning e-commerce dashboard using ShadCN UI components and charts.
+The dashboard will…
 Continue reading on Medium »</blockquote>

 <h3>7.
-QuickDeck — Turn Any Text into a Stunning Slide Deck in Seconds - <a href="https://medium.com/@prateekgupta23090/quickdeck-turn-any-text-into-a-stunning-slide-deck-in-seconds-974e55289bfd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need a Router for a Three-Page Site, Jackass - <a href="https://jamshidbekboynazarov.medium.com/you-dont-need-a-router-for-a-three-page-site-jackass-b60d69d6b329?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prateekgupta`**

-<blockquote>Have you ever been in a rush to create a presentation, staring at a blank PowerPoint screen?
-That’s exactly why I built QuickDeck — a…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Next.js: Framework Berbasis React untuk Pengembangan Aplikasi Web Modern - <a href="https://medium.com/@rafsans/next-js-framework-berbasis-react-untuk-pengembangan-aplikasi-web-modern-4c0e4514aaf7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rafsan`**

-<blockquote>Next.js adalah framework yang dibangun di atas React, dirancang untuk pengembangan aplikasi web modern yang cepat, fleksibel, dan ramah…
-Continue reading on Medium »</blockquote>

-<h3>9.
-“Hydration failed in Next.js” — Wait, what the heck is hydration anyway? - <a href="https://medium.com/@anushkasingh801/hydration-failed-in-next-js-wait-what-the-heck-is-hydration-anyway-359050b32b3e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anushka Singh`**

-<blockquote>Haha, valid reaction — hydration errors look scary but make sense once you break it down.
-Let’s do that 🧠👇
-Continue reading on Medium »</blockquote>

-<h3>10.
-Thrown into TypeScript on Day 1: My Job’s Reality Check - <a href="https://medium.com/@yash_mb10/thrown-into-typescript-on-day-1-my-jobs-reality-check-2fc64c020f11?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Bhingarde`**
+✍️ **posted by `Jamshidbek Boynazarov`**

-<blockquote>The Adaptability Technique
+<blockquote>“Single Page App”?
+Bro, your site has fewer pages than a napkin.
 Continue reading on Medium »</blockquote>

 <br/>